What is heat stroke?

 Your cat will be carefully monitored for signs of organ damage.

-Cats who have suffered heatstroke are at greater risk of getting it again.
+Cats who have suffered heatstroke are at greater risk of developing it again.
 So it is important to take the necessary steps to avoid this.

 Carefully monitor your cat's health for signs of possible long term damage caused by the heatstroke and speak to your veterinarian if you see anything unusual.